ADT Medical Alert System Review 2024, Tested and Reviewed

 As for setting up the On-The-Go system, I plugged in the charging cradle, placed the mobile device on it, and watched a yellow light flash.
 The mobile device beeped and illuminated within 10 seconds before the red battery light came on, indicating that the device needed to be charged.
 Three hours and a marathon of “The Office” later, I checked that the red light had turned off.

 For testing, I pressed the emergency button on the mobile unit for two seconds until a red light around the button lit up, and the device rang.
 An operator answered, and I let them know that I was testing the system.
 I also performed a range test with my partner.
-I wore the help button pendant and went to the furthest area of my house (our office) while my partner stayed by the cradle charger in the living room.
+I wore the help button pendant and went to the farthest area of my house (our office) while my partner stayed by the cradle charger in the living room.
 The mobile device on the cradle charger beeped, and an operator came on the line.
 My partner let them know that we were performing a range test, and we gave each other a thumbs up for a job well done.

 Contracts and Warranty